jorisxys/fabzero-jorisxys/Opdrachten/01UseGit.md

-# Git gebruiken
+# About and Progress

 Opdracht: Gebruik Git om verslag bij te houden van je vooruitgang.
-**hello**
+**Hello**

-Here you can find information on who I am and my reasons for joining the FabZero proyect.
+Here you can find information on who I am.
+Why I decided to join this proyect and what we did in week 1.

 Stuur de link naar deze repo naar de FabZero verantwoordelijke.

 source: `{{ page.path }}`